BillysKes/customer-segmentation-retail/README.md

 ## 1.1 Project Overview

 This project aims to leverage RFM analysis coupled with the k-means clustering algorithm to segment customers within an online transactional retail dataset.
-By employing RFM analysis, we can extract valuable insights regarding customer engagement and purchasing behavior.
+By employing RFM analysis, we can extract valuable insights regarding customer purchasing behavior.
 The k-means clustering algorithm, a popular unsupervised learning technique, will enable us to group customers with similar RFM characteristics into distinct segments.

 ## 1.2 Dataset Description